After you have finished the tasks, go back and use your dictionary to learn any new or unfamiliar words or phrases which you encountered.

 1. Skim over the passage to get the overall gist of it and to identify what each paragraph is about.
-Reading the first and last sentence of each paragraph should help you to do this.
-See this Skimming and Scanning lesson for more.
+Reading the first and last sentence of each paragraph should help you to do this (Remember your skimming and scanning lessons from the previous module).

 2. Read the question instructions carefully.
 What is the maximum number of words you may write?

 3. Underline keywords or phrases in the questions.
 Think about synonyms for these words and phrases as you underline them.
 This will help you find the answer in the text.

 4. Find the part of the text the question relates to.
 This should be fairly simple as you have already skim read the text.

 5. Carefully read the relevant section of the text to find the answer.
 Remember to think about synonyms of keywords and phrases from the question while you do this, and to answer with words that are in the text.